zpainter/iassist/content/conferences/iassist2025/faq.md

 ### What are the requirements to obtain a UK Visa?

 See https://www.gov.uk/apply-to-come-to-the-uk

+Please note that even if you don't need a visa, you may need to get an electronic travel authorisation (ETA).

 <!--See [Visa and Travel page](/conferences/iassist2025/visa-and-travel/).-->

 ### What is the hotel cost?
 How do I make hotel reservations?